ravenc/getting-and-cleaning-data-course-project/CodeBook.md

 	* Standing
 	* Laying

-* The remaining 66 variables are the extracted measurements on the mean and standard deviation for each measurment (named here as in the original study `features_info.txt` file, but later renamed, see STEP 3 below):
+* The remaining 66 variables are the extracted measurements on the mean and standard deviation for each measurement (named here as in the original study `features_info.txt` file, but later renamed, see STEP 3 below):
 	* tBodyAcc-XYZ
 	* tGravityAcc-XYZ
 	* tBodyAccJerk-XYZ